cameronprattedwards/ko-data/README.md

 ko-data
 =======

 Tools for your persistence and domain layers in Knockout.
-Depends on Knockout and RequireJS.
+If you'd like a primer on Knockout, [this video](https://www.youtube.com/watch?v=AQbdDLweGxQ) is a great place to start.
+Ko-data depends on Knockout and RequireJS.
 If you're using the AJAX repository, it currently depends on jQuery.

 To define an entity, simply do this: